Skip to main content

 • music

-• “Having mentioned the use of classical music, this game uses it so often.
-It's not that I'm not a fan of the classics, because I am, but having almost every other scene feature either a classic song or repeat a song that played like 5 minutes ago that also just doesn't fit gets boring and repetitive, especially when I've heard 'Flight of the Bumblebee' for the third time.
+• “Having mentioned the use of classical music, this game uses it so often, it's not that I'm not a fan of the classics, because I am, but having almost every other scene feature either a classical song or repeat a song that played just five minutes ago, which also doesn't fit, gets boring and repetitive—especially when I've heard 'Flight of the Bumblebee' for the third time.
 Aside from classical music, the sound design and use of audio is jarring at worst and repetitive at best.
-At several points in the game, there will be an area that constantly loops the same exact sound over and over, which isn't a bad thing; however, the sounds are looped about every 10 seconds and can get very annoying very quickly.
-I'm not asking for the devs to have several unique sounds for every small detail, but it'd be nice to have more than one sound for a train, and that same sound doesn't almost give me a heart attack most of the time I hear it.
-Also, at times the audio seems to dip in quality like it was screen recorded instead of an audio file.”
+At several points in the game, there will be an area that constantly loops the same exact sound over and over, which isn't a bad thing; however, the sounds loop about every 10 seconds and can get very annoying very quickly.
+I'm not asking for the devs to have several unique sounds for every small detail, but it'd be nice to have more than one sound for a train, and that the same sound doesn't almost give me a heart attack most of the time I hear it.
+Also, at times the audio seems to dip in quality, like it was screen recorded instead of an audio file.
+Not to say it was, but to me it's the best way I can describe the drop in audio clarity.”

-• “Add to that a soundtrack of classical music that's in public domain instead of a proper soundtrack (I mean, I really love some of these compositions, but come on), long unskippable cutscenes that you have to watch again and again if you try to get some of the more difficult achievements, and a last chapter that was extremely underwhelming and boring, and you get a disappointing package.”
+• “Add to that a soundtrack of classical music that's in the public domain instead of a proper soundtrack (I mean, I really love some of these compositions, but come on), long unskippable cutscenes that you have to watch again and again if you try to get some of the more difficult achievements (I didn't bother), and a last chapter that was extremely underwhelming and boring (and let's not talk about that ending, gee whiz), and you get a disappointing package.”

 • atmosphere